6 Types of Bar Charts and Bar Graphs: A Complete Guide

 |---|---|---|

-| Bar chart vs Pie chart | Comparing values across many categories (3 or more) | Showing proportions of a whole with 5 or fewer categories |
+| Bar chart vs Pie chart | Comparing values across three or more categories | Showing proportions of a whole with five or fewer categories |

-| Bar chart vs Line chart | Comparing discrete categories; few time periods | Showing trends over continuous time periods |
+| Bar chart vs Line chart | Comparing discrete categories, few time periods | Showing trends over continuous time periods |

 | Bar chart vs Histogram | Categorical (nominal) data comparison | Distribution of continuous (numerical) data |

-| Bar chart vs Table | When a visual comparison is needed for presentations | When precise numerical values are required |
+| Bar chart vs Table | A visual comparison is needed for presentations | Precise numerical values are required |

 For a broader introduction to charts in Power BI, read our Power BI Introduction guide.